 When I found out that the baking/pastry classes I was interested in were completely filled, including waiting lists, I went out and bought some of the required reading instead.
 I grew up being homeschooled, and have always been in charge of my own education, so teaching myself is nothing new.
 I have books on baking, cooking, and other more specialized culinary techniques, as well as the library and the internet at my disposal… the only thing I’m lacking is someone standing over my shoulder to demonstrate, correct, and evaluate me.
 I think I’m okay with that, at least for now.

 So how does that affect Will Cook For Friends?
-Well, first off, you'll probably be seeing a little more baking than before... but don't worry, there will still be plenty of recipes, of all kinds, like always.
-In addition to that, once a week you'll be treated to something a little more informative.
-I plan to make a post every Friday, and it may be a how-to or photo-tutorial, a recipe designed to demonstrate a particular technique, a tip or trick I find useful, or even just a discussion of something I'm learning about at the time.
-It may be new knowledge to me, or something I've known for a long time... whatever I feel like exploring!
+Well, first off, you’ll probably be seeing a little more baking than before… but don’t worry, there will still be plenty of recipes, of all kinds, like always.
+In addition to that, once a week you’ll be treated to something a little more informative.
+I plan to make an “educational” post every Friday.
+It may be a how-to or photo-tutorial, a recipe designed to demonstrate a particular technique, a tip or trick I find useful, or even just a discussion of something I’m learning about at the time.
+It may be new knowledge to me, or something I’ve known for a long time… whatever I feel like exploring!

 And since today is the first Friday of the year, that brings us to this rice…

 Some people like to rinse their rice thoroughly, until the water runs clear, prior to cooking.
-This can remove unsavory things like dirt or debris from the outside of the rice, but can also rinse away nutrients and starches.
-Rinsing is optional, and for some types of rice, rinsing is important to remove the dirt and starches, but for most varieties I don't find it necessary.
+This can remove unsavory things like dirt or debris from the outside of the rice, but can also rinse away some of the nutrients and starches.
+Rinsing, for the most part, is optional, and entirely up to you.
+For some types of rice, rinsing is important to remove the dirt and starches, but for most varieties I don’t find it necessary.
 If you aren’t sure, go ahead and rinse the rice.

 1 cup of dry rice makes approximately 3 cups cooked.
-Steamed rice can be stored in the fridge for up to a week or so, and is great for adding to any meal.
+Cooked rice can be stored in the fridge for up to a week or so, and is great for adding to any meal.